 Appointment of proxy

-A member may appoint a proxy to attend and vote at a general meeting on their behalf.
+A member centre may appoint a proxy to attend and vote at a general meeting on their behalf.

-A proxy does not need to be a member.
+A proxy must be assigned and identified as being the representative of a member centre.

 A proxy appointed to attend and vote for a member has the same rights as the member to: